 In the 21st Century, technology underpins everything we do, and even more importantly, how we do it.
 TechImpact recognizes the economic and social implications of our increasingly digital world.
 Our mission is to help our region embrace IT literacy and innovation as the cornerstone of our future prosperity.

 As members of the business community and citizens who have a personal stake in our region’s future, we advocate for the adoption of a comprehensive effort to help us reach our goals.
-Our strategy has five interrelated pillars:
+Our strategy has five interrelated pillars and three priorities for 2018-19:

 1. Developing our Workforce